dhruvtongia/smile-detector/README.md

 I also experimented with the different values of follwing two parameters of detectMultiScale()  :
 1. <strong>minNeighbors</strong> – Parameter specifying how many neighbors each candidate rectangle should have to retain it.
-2. <strong>scaleFactor</strong> – Parameter specifying how much the image size is reduced at each image scale. for each of the haarcascades and found the most optimal ones.
+2. <strong>scaleFactor</strong> – Parameter specifying how much the image size is reduced at each image scale.<br>
+      for each of the haarcascades and found the most optimal ones.